 - from the information combined with any other information which is already in the possession of, or likely to come into the possession of, the person or organisation holding the information

-Personal data also includes any expression of opinion about an individual, and any indication of the intentions of the data controller (i.e. Intrinsic and our ARs) or any other person in respect of the individual.
+Personal data also includes any expression of opinion about an individual, and any indication of the intentions of the data controller (i.e. Quilter Financial Planning and our ARs) or any other person in respect of the individual.

 Examples of personal data include: